isf63/lxqt-makedeb/README.md

    NOTE: Some dependencies may not be satisfied installing individually.
 Refer to https://github.com/lxqt/lxqt/wiki/Building-from-source for build order.

-To clean all build files except for `PKGBUILD`s, run `./clean.sh`.
+- To clean all build files except for `PKGBUILD`s, run `./clean.sh`.

-`apt autoremove`/`auto autopurge` should be able to be safely run after installation.
+- `apt autoremove`/`auto autopurge` should be able to be safely run after installation.
 This will remove unneeded makedepends.

-**Currently only tested and recommended for a reasonably recent version of Ubuntu.**
+**Currently only tested on and recommended for recent (as of 2025) versions of Ubuntu.**

 ### Current PKGBUILDs: